liquid-labs/git-report/README.md

 - status : The status of the PR.
 - summary : The PR summary.
 - age : Age of the PR in days.

+Summary format prints the total number of PRs found broken down by status, if any.

 The Markdown report includes an opening summary showing mean, median, and mode ages overall.
 A list of PRs sorted by oldest-first follows, with PR details included.
 After that, an index of PRs by Organization is presented.